OPENING FOR SUPPORT TECHNICIAN 1 (CLERICAL)

 The Lewis County Sheriff's Office is accepting applications for the position of Support Technician 1 (Clerical) until 4:00 p.m. on Friday, September 15, 2023.
 Click on the links below for job posting and application, along with job description and benefit information.

 Additional Compensation & Benefits: https://jobs.lewiscountywa.gov/media/attachments/job_629/SSS_GUILD.pdf

-Lewis County has partnered with National Testing Network (NTN) to provide application services and testing for citizens interested in applying for Lewis County Sheriff's Office entry level and lateral Deputy Sheriff and Corrections Deputy positions.
-To complete an application and schedule testing, log into the National Testing Network website at www.nationaltestingnetwork.com and follow the guidelines below:
+Lewis County has partnered with Public Safety Testing (PST) to provide application services and testing for citizens interested in applying for a Lewis County Sheriff's Office entry-level Deputy Sheriff and/or Corrections Deputy position.

 - 21 Years of Age